ahmishra/Googol-Notes/README.md

 # Googol-Notes
-A Website To Note Down Important Notes(Including Markdown &amp; JS &amp; HTML &amp; CSS).
+A Website To Note Down Important Notes(Including Markdown & HTML).
 And By The Way Googol Stands for equivalent to ten raised to the power of a hundred (10^100).

 ### User Manual: